-Pursuant to the requirements of the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA), a public and agency involvement program has been implemented as part of the environmental review process.
-This chapter describes the public and agency involvement efforts conducted for the preparation of this Draft Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) for the San Francisco to San Jose Project Section (Project Section, or project).
+Pursuant to the requirements of the National Environmental Policy Act (NEPA) and CEQA, a public and agency involvement program has been implemented as part of the environmental review process.
+This chapter describes the public and agency involvement efforts conducted for the preparation of the Draft EIR/EIS, the Revised/Supplemental Draft EIR/EIS, and this Final EIR/EIS for the San Francisco to San Jose Project Section (Project Section, or project).

 This chapter is organized chronologically, following the iterative alternatives development and consideration process, including the initial planning for a four-track system from 2009 through 2010, the transition to planning for a two-track blended system beginning in 2011, and the reinitiation of planning for the two-track blended system in 2016.
-This chapter summarizes the public and agency involvement for the planning phases prior to 2016, and provides detailed information for the project starting with reinitiated public scoping outreach activities for the two-track blended system in April 2016 and continuing through the release of this Draft EIR/EIS.
+This chapter summarizes the public and agency involvement for the planning phases prior to 2016, and provides detailed information for the project starting with reinitiated public scoping outreach activities for the two-track blended system in April 2016 and continuing through the release of this Final EIR/EIS.
 For additional information on the planning phases of the project, see Chapter 2, Alternatives.